humank/genai-demo/docs/viewpoints/functional/implementation-guide.md

     public CustomerId {
         if (value == null || value.trim().isEmpty()) {
-            throw new IllegalArgumentException("客戶ID不能為空");
+            throw new IllegalArgumentException("Customer ID cannot be null or empty");
         }

         if (!PATTERN.matcher(value).matches()) {
-            throw new IllegalArgumentException("客戶ID格式無效，應為：CUST-xxxxxxxx");
+            throw new IllegalArgumentException("Invalid customer ID format, should be: CUST-xxxxxxxx");
         }
     }